-- Have a process to ensure that progress notes are completed monthly for children aged 0 to 18. - Have a risk/crisis plan the identifies potential risks and the strategy for risk mitigation and crisis response. - The provider rendering services to individuals with a medically complex condition must have a risk mitigation policy that addresses this specific population, that identifies possible risks and what the provider will do to mitigate those risks.
-These risks could include medical equipment or technology dependent equipment malfunctions, late delivery of medical supplies or medications, absence or late arrival of medical staffing, etc.
+- > Have a process to ensure that progress notes are completed monthly for children aged 0 to 18. - Have a risk mitigation policy that identifies possible risks for participants with a medically complex condition and what the provider will do to mitigate those risks.
+Risks could include medical equipment or technology dependent equipment malfunctions, late delivery of medical supplies or medications, and absence or late arrival of medical staff.
+22. Ensure that staff (direct, contracted,